 Azure RBAC and subscription roles, audited

 Azure subscriptions accumulate role definitions and RBAC assignments over time: owners who should be readers, standing privilege, and custom roles nobody remembers.
-Siemserva audits Azure subscription role definitions and assignments alongside your Entra ID identity posture.
+Senserva audits Azure subscription role definitions and assignments alongside your Entra ID identity posture.

-How Siemserva makes it better
+How Senserva makes it better

-Siemserva runs standalone for full Microsoft 365 posture across configurations, logs, and CVEs, or right alongside Azure RBAC.
+Senserva runs standalone for full Microsoft 365 posture across configurations, logs, and CVEs, or right alongside Azure RBAC.

 What Azure RBAC does wellWhere teams want more